Rosanna Natoli

 Rosanna Natoli is an Australian politician and former television presenter.
 She has served as the mayor of the Sunshine Coast since 2024.

 Early life

-Natoli was born in Bundaberg, but grew up in Brisbane where she attended Aspley State High School.
-She was school captain and dux of the school.
+Natoli was born in Bundaberg, but grew up in Brisbane.
 Some of her early employment experience includes working at clothing retailer Best & Less and the Sheraton Hotel.

 She graduated from the University of Queensland with a Bachelor of Science majoring in psychology before receiving a Graduate Diploma in Communication – Journalism from the Queensland University of Technology.

 Media career

 Journalism

 Natoli was a presenter for the Seven Network's regional network, Seven Queensland.

 Natoli commenced working for the network as a journalist, initially based in Bundaberg and then Maryborough before relocating to the Sunshine Coast where she has lived ever since.

 Although based on the Sunshine Coast, Natoli was seen throughout the state reading local Seven News updates for the various geographical areas of Queensland while also filling in for weather forecaster Livio Regano on the main 6pm bulletin in each market.

 Natoli was also a journalism lecturer at the University of the Sunshine Coast.
 She took leave from both positions in the lead up to the 2024 local elections.
 After being declared the new mayor of the Sunshine Coast, Natoli officially resigned from both positions.